Chandra Sekhar Pemmasani

-Chandra Sekhar Pemmasani (born 7 March 1976) is a physician by profession and an Indian politician currently serving as the 28th Minister of State for Rural Development and Communications since June 2024.
+Chandra Sekhar Pemmasani (born 7 March 1976) is an Indian physician, businessperson, and politician currently serving as the 28th Minister of State for Rural Development and Communications since June 2024.
 He was elected as a Member of parliament to the 18th Lok Sabha from Guntur Lok Sabha constituency, Andhra Pradesh.
-He won the Indian general election, 2024 as a Telugu Desam Party (TDP) candidate.
+He won the 2024 Indian general election as a Telugu Desam Party (TDP) candidate.

 Early life and education

-Chandra Sekhar Pemmasani was born on 7 March 1976 at Burripalem, Guntur district in present-day Andhra Pradesh in an agricultural family to Pemmasani Sambasiva Rao and his wife Suvarchala.
+Pemmasani was born on 7 March 1976 at Burripalem, Guntur district in present-day Andhra Pradesh in an agricultural family to Pemmasani Sambasiva Rao and his wife Suvarchala.
 He has a brother named Ravi Shankar Pemmasani.
 Although he was born in Burripalem, he spent some time in his childhood in Narasaraopet because of his father's hotel business.
 He completed his 10th class in 1991 and his intermediate in 1993.
-With aspirations to become a doctor, he secured 27th rank in the EAMCET in 1993–94 and obtained a seat at Osmania Medical College in Hyderabad.
+With aspirations to become a doctor, he secured 27th rank out of 60,000 students in the EAMCET in 1993–94 and obtained a seat at Osmania Medical College in Hyderabad.

 He finished his postgraduate training in internal medicine at Geisinger Medical Center in Danville, Pennsylvania.
 In the course of his postgraduate training, he served as the representative of Pennsylvania in a national medical knowledge competition for two consecutive years.
 Subsequently, he served as an attending physician at Johns Hopkins University and Sinai Hospital for approximately five years, teaching residents and medical students.

+Medical Career and UWorld

-Pemmasani is the founder and CEO of UWorld, a test preparation company.
+Pemmasani is the founder of UWorld, a test preparation company headquartered in Dallas, Texas, United States.
+In 2020, he received the Ernst & Young Entrepreneur of the Year Award for the Southwest United States region, recognizing his work building UWorld.

+Political Career

+Pemmasani’s father, Sambasivarao, was fond of N. T. Rama Rao.
+Due to this connection, he joined the Telugu Desam Party.
+He later served as the Deputy Chairman of Narasaraopet town.
+Following his father’s involvement in politics, Pemmasani also joined the same party.
+He admired N. Chandrababu Naidu greatly.
+When Naidu became Chief Minister of Andhra Pradesh, Pemmasani actively participated in organizing events held in the US during his visits.

+From 2010, Pemmasani was involved with the Telugu Desam Party’s NRI wing, supporting the party’s welfare programmes among the diaspora, before formally joining the party in 2013.
+In 2014 and 2019, Pemmasani attempted to secure a Narasaraopet Lok Sabha ticket from Telugu Desam Party.
+However, due to the opportunity given to the former Indian National Congress leader Rayapati Sambasiva Rao, he withdrew for a considerable period.

+2024 General Election

+He ran in the 2024 Indian general election from Guntur Lok Sabha constituency as a Telugu Desam Party candidate, and won with 864,948 votes (60.68%), a margin of 344,695 votes over runner-up Kilari Venkata Rosaiah of the YSR Congress Party, succeeding former member Galla Jayadev, who had announced he was taking a break from politics in January 2024.